-Often overlooked in favour of its more famous neighbours, Devon and Cornwall, I would like to introduce the dog-friendly delights of Dorset, my adopted county on the South Coast of England.
+Often overlooked in favour of its more famous neighbours, Devon and Cornwall, I would like to introduce the dog-friendly delights of Dorset, my adopted county on the South Coast of England in the United Kingdom.

 Dorset’s landscapes inspired writer Thomas Hardy, its shady smugglers featured in J. Meade Faulkner’s atmospheric novel ‘Moonfleet’ and T.E.
 Lawrence – Lawrence of Arabia – sought sanctuary from fame at ‘Clouds Hill’.